Jack-Works/async-call-rpc/docs/async-call-rpc.asynccalloptions.key.md

 ## AsyncCallOptions.key property

-A key to prevent collision with other AsyncCalls.
+This option will only used for better logging.

 <b>Signature:</b>

 ```typescript
 key?: string;
 ```

-## Remarks

-The value can be anything, but need to be same on both sides if you're using the deprecated MessageChannel interface.
-If you're using other recommended interface for channel like EventBasedChannel or CallbackBasedChannel, this option will only used for better logging.